 The programme invites audiences to collectively engage with post-apocalyptic thinking, queer world-building, and trans-led imaginaries that centre care, pleasure, hybridity, and embodied knowledge.

-Information on participating artist and upcoming events is available HERE - with more artists and contributors to be announced soon...
+Information on participating artists and upcoming events is available HERE.

 Credits